 - Our exit strategy is to sell the flats individually rather than as a single investment.
 Whilst we've secured a 14.9% discount on these properties, as verified by the RICS surveyor, we believe that selling all 14 flats would take some time in this particular local market.
 We are therefore more conservatively assuming investors would, on average, only realise 7% of this discount on any potential exit

 - Leading research agencies Savills, Knight Frank, JLL and CBRE, have predicted house price growth in Yorkshire and The Humber region of 10%, 13.1%, 13.6% and 13.1% respectively, over the next 5 years.
 The average of these predictions is 12.5% and once geared by the mortgage debt would deliver 5-year capital growth of 21%, based on selling the flats at our conservative assumption.
-Once the dividend yield is added, this would equate to a total return of 40% over a 5-year period after deducting all costs of purchase (including the initial Property Partner transaction fee) and accounting for corporation tax on the capital gain, if the flats were sold at this value.
-The enhanced rental income promotion is paid in addition to these underlying returns
+Once the dividend yield is added, this would equate to a total return of 40% over a 5-year period based on the New Listing price of 71.18p per share and after deducting all costs of purchase (including the initial Property Partner transaction fee) and accounting for corporation tax on the capital gain, if the flats were sold at this value.
+Owing to 0.5% stamp duty being applicable to Resale Market purchases and not New Listing purchases, investors on the Resale Market would need to purchase at an average price of 70.83p per share to achieve these same returns

 - The Sheffield City Region, which incorporates the borough of Rotherham, has a £30bn economy with major employers including PwC, Rolls Royce and Amazon to name a few

 - The property is mortgaged at 50% loan-to-value (LTV) of the purchase price.
-The mortgage gives enhanced exposure to property price movements, and the potential for amplified returns; though investors must note amplified negative returns if prices fall.
-For your information, we have chosen to offer this property on a mortgaged basis, because doing so increases the forecast 5-year total return from 29% to 40% and increases the annual yield by 0.3% p.a
+The mortgage gives enhanced exposure to property price movements, and the potential for amplified returns; though investors must note amplified negative returns if prices fall

 Our investment comprises 14 flats (10 two-bedroom flats and 4 one-bedroom flats).
 By purchasing the properties in a single transaction, we were able to offer the vendor a fast and professional service from an experienced buyer.
 This, combined with our previous track record enabled us to secure a reduced purchase price of £1,260,000 for these properties versus a Chartered Surveyors Valuation of the units if sold separately of £1,480,000.
 By purchasing these properties at a bulk discount investors will benefit from a higher dividend yield than would be achieved by purchasing individual units.